 TWO MAJOR GERSTL EXHIBITIONS IN 2017

-These will be major retrospectives of Gerstl’s works, the first for many years, but whilst Frankfurt will have the largest number of Gerstl’s works, New York will be slightly smaller and perhaps focus rather more directly on Gerstl’s relationship with Arnold Schönberg.
+These were major retrospectives of Gerstl’s works, the first for many years, but whilst Frankfurt had the largest number of Gerstl’s works, New York was slightly smaller and perhaps rather more focused on Gerstl’s relationship with Arnold Schönberg.
 Nonetheless, as can be readily seen from the press reviews and articles published in both Germany (available for download here) and the USA, each show was very well received indeed, and the public and critical response was extremely favourable

-I am also hugely honoured to have been asked to write the complete text and chronology for the 72 paintings for the catalogue raisonné, each of which will be beautifully and individually illustrated.
-This will be the major part of a most sumptuous and generous catalogue to be published by both the Schirn, in German (click here) and the Neue, in English (click here).
-Both catalogues also feature several art historical essays, including my own, although as a cultural historian, this, unsurprisingly, will tell the story of the Gerstl/Schönberg relationship and Gerstl’s tragic affair with Schönberg’s wife, Mathilde.
+I was also hugely honoured to have been asked to write the complete text and chronology for the 72 paintings for the catalogue raisonné.
+This became the major part of the most sumptuous and generous catalogue published by both the Schirn, in German (click here) and the Neue, in English (click here).
+Both catalogues also feature several art historical essays, including my own, A Song to the Siren (click the link to view), which tells the story of the Gerstl/Schönberg relationship and Gerstl’s tragic affair with Schönberg’s wife, Mathilde.